-Until you become well acquainted with vour saw, it is best to use the contour (radius) chart to determine which size blade to use for a specific application.
+Until you become well acquainted with your saw, it is best to use the contour (radius) chart to determine which size blade to use for a specific application.
 Radius charts can be found in many woodworking books, magazine articles and on blade boxes.
 They differ slightly from one another but are good as rough indicators of how tightly a curve can be cut with a particular blade.
 Each blade saw and operator is different, so it is impossible to make a truly accurate chart.
 A blade can cut continuously without backtracking any curve that has a radius as much as or more than is shown on the chart.
-For example: a would work for a particular curve, place a dime (roughly 5/8") over the pattern.
+For example: a 3/16" blade will cut a circle with a 5/16" radius or a 5/8" diameter.
+To test if a 3/16" blade would work for a particular curve, place a dime (roughly 5/8") over the pattern.
 The 3/16" blade can cut a curve bigger than the dime, but not smaller.
 You can use everyday items such as coins or a pencil to determine which blade to use.
 A quarter is the size of the tightest cut that can be made with a 1/4" blade.
 A dime is the size of the tightest curve that can be cut with a 3/16" blade.
 A pencil eraser is the size of the tightest turn that you can make with a 1/8" blade.
 After a while you won't even need an object to size the possible curve of a blade because you will have become familiar with this process.
 There are options to matching the blade to the smallest curve pattern.
 If there is only one very tight cut, it may be best to use a turning hole, a relief cut, successive passes or to change the blade.
 If you have a lot of cutting to do, you can use a wider blade for the bigger curves and then switch to a narrower blade for the tighter curves.
 Changing the blades can often save cutting and finish time.
 The chart above is only a rough guide and is not to scale, but from the information you can construct your own guide.